hosikiti/hosikiti/README.md

 - CTO and full-stack developer @ Standing Ovation [2014-2023]
   - Created a mobile app that helps users decide what to wear today based on their own items, which acquired 2 million users all over the world.
   - Launched a fashion recommendation service for E-commerce sites, allowing them to show outfit ideas based on visitors' fashion items.
-  - Developed with Flutter, NativeScript, and Cordova.
   - Led a development team of frontend, backend, AI, and data engineers.
 - JavaScript specialist @ Future Architect [2009-2014]
   - Fixed memory leaks and performance issues of several enterprise applications in JavaScript.
-  - Developed an automated browser UI testing tool with C#.
+  - Developed an automated browser UI testing tool with C# that runs based on test commands in an Excel sheet.

 ### A Little Bit About Me and My Interests